alfredoq/TidyScreen_v2_docs_new/docs/examples/LA_Workshop/modeling_CZP_hCATl_binders.md

 Upon successful processing, the following files will be automatically created:

-`/PATH/TO/PROJECT/docking/raw_data/2OZ2/D1R.pdb` ###Fredy, esto es así?
+`/PATH/TO/PROJECT/docking/raw_data/2OZ2/ligand_reference.pdb`
 `/PATH/TO/PROJECT/docking/raw_data/2OZ2/receptor.mol2`
 `/PATH/TO/PROJECT/docking/raw_data/2OZ2/receptor.pdbqt`

-In addition to the crystallographic binding pose of K777 (`D1R.pdb`), you get the cleaned, ready-to-dock receptor models compatible with AutoDock4.
+In addition to the crystallographic binding pose of K777 (`ligand_reference.pdb`), you get the cleaned, ready-to-dock receptor models compatible with AutoDock4.
 The `.mol2` file retains atom typing and bonding information, while the `.pdbqt` file will be used in all docking simulations.

 :::tip[💡 Tip]
 Always inspect the generated receptor visually (for instance using **VMD**, **PyMOL** or **UCSF Chimera**) to confirm that the structure is well-prepared.